echedev/theseus-navigator/README.md

   tag = 'Main',
 );
 ```
-`tag` attribute value is used in `GlobalKey` for the `Navigator` widget, and also allows to find logs related to this NavigationController instance.
+The `tag` attribute value is used as a key of the `Navigator` widget, and also allows to find logs related to this NavigationController instance.

 #### Navigator Builder